fmagalhaes-inf-puc-rio/SimpleSample/README.md

 To build the project use:<br>
 > <code>mvn assembly</code><br>

-The executable jar file will be available as:<br>
+The executable jar file will be available at:<br>

 > target/SimpleSample-jar-with-dependencies.jar